Willow Nightingale: The Conglomeration (2024–present)

 Sometime after splitting with Statlander, Nightingale joined The Conglomeration.
 At Beach Break on July 3, Nightingale defeated Statlander to advance to the finals of the Owen Hart Cup.
 On the July 10 episode of Dynamite, Nightingale lost the Owen Hart Cup finals to Mariah May due to interference from Statlander.
 On August 25 at All In Zero Hour, Nightingale with fellow Conglomeration member Tomohiro Ishii to defeat Statlander and Hathaway.
 Since Nightingale's team won, she was allowed to choose the stipulation for her and Statlander's match at All Out on September 7, which she chose to make it a Chicago Street Fight.
 The match was meant to be for the CMLL World Women's Championship but that stipulation was abandoned due to CMLL not allowing titles to be defended in street fights.
 At All Out, Nightingale was defeated by Statlander, ending their feud.
 On October 12 at WrestleDream, Nightingale unsuccessfully challenged Mariah May for the AEW Women's World Championship.
 After WrestleDream, it was reported that Nightingale would take time off to recover from a concussion.
 On November 23 at Full Gear, Nightingale returned during the AEW World Championship main event between fellow Conglomeration member Orange Cassidy and champion Jon Moxley, where she prevented Moxley's Death Riders stablemate Marina Shafir from interfering.

 After Full Gear, Nightingale would assist the likes of Cope, Swerve Strickland, and Samoa Joe against the Death Riders, often acting as a counter to Shafir.
 On May 25 at Double or Nothing, Nightingale teamed with Kenny Omega, Swerve Strickland, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, Marina Shafir, and Wheeler Yuta) and The Young Bucks (Matthew Jackson and Nicholas Jackson) in an Anarchy in the Arena match.
 On July 12 at All In, Nightingale competed in the women's Casino Gauntlet match, which was won by Athena.
 On November 12 at Blood & Guts, Nightingale competed in the first ever women's Blood and Guts match, but her team was defeated.
+Nightingale began to team with Harley Cameron as the Babes of Wrath, winning a tournament to become the inaugural AEW Women's World Tag Team Champions after they defeated Timeless Love Bombs (Mina Shirakawa and "Timeless" Toni Storm).
+Weeks later, she also defeated Mercedes Moné at Dynamite: New Year's Smash to win TBS Championship for a record-setting second time, becoming a double champion in the process.